List of All the Brands Owned by PepsiCo | Pepsico Subsidiaries

 Duyvis

-This is a Dutch snack-based company that became PepsiCo’s subsidiary in 2006 and is known for its salty snacks, variety of peanuts with flavours and nuts along with its dips.
+This is a Dutch snack-based company that became PepsiCo’s subsidiary in 2006 and is known for its salty snacks, a variety of peanuts with flavours, and nuts, along with its dips.

 Wimm Bill Dann

-This company is known to be one of the largest dairy-producing companies, as it manufacturers yoghurt, milk, flavoured milk, fruit juices and other soft drinks.
-The company is headquartered in Moscow, Russia and was acquired by PepsiCo in 2011.
+This company is known to be one of the largest dairy-producing companies, as it manufactures yoghurt, milk, flavoured milk, fruit juices, and other soft drinks.
+The company is headquartered in Moscow, Russia, and was acquired by PepsiCo in 2011.
 It is a leader in the food and beverage market of Russia as it holds a 34% market share in all dairy products in Russia.

 Lebedyansky